bharathk23/Blogger/README.md

 # Blogger
-Blogsite using Java Server Faces
+Blogsite using Java Server Faces.
+Users may post their opinions, like the posts or even comment on the posts.